flairNLP/fundus/README.md

 - From:   FoxNews (2023-05-09 14:37)
 ```

 This printout shows two crawled articles.
-For each article, the printout shows the "title" (headline) of the article and its "text" (main article text).
-It also shows which URL it was crawled from and which news source.
+For each article, the printout shows:
+- the "title" of the article, i.e. its headline
+- the "text", i.e. the main article body text
+- the URL from which it was crawled
+- the news source it is from

 ## Example 2: Crawl a specific news source